 Children are quick to internalize or blame themselves for the traumatic events they experience.
-They often feel responsible for events that were outside their control, i.e. a caretaker’s temper, the abuse of a sibling or neglect of a parent.
-This is because it can actually feel more threatening a child to see a parent in a negative light, to face the reality that their caregiver is unreliable or flawed.
+They often feel responsible for conditions that were outside their control, i.e. a caretaker’s temper, the abuse of a sibling, or neglect of a parent.
+This is because it can actually feel more threatening to children to see their parent in a negative light, to face the reality that their caregiver is unreliable or flawed.
 As we grow up, internalizing these terrifying events comes to shape our basic feelings of self, which can be hard to shake.
-We carry these beliefs, attitudes and orientations into our adult lives, and then unknowingly replicate them in our relationships.
+We carry these beliefs, attitudes, and orientations into our adult lives, and then unknowingly, replicate them in our relationships.

 - Recognize – Pause and notice what you’re feeling.

 - Accept/acknowledge/allow – whatever strong emotion is occurring in the moment.

 - Investigate – Start to investigate your internal experience.
 Try what Daniel Siegel calls SIFTing through your experience, noting Sensations, Images, Feelings and Thoughts that arise.

 - Non-identification– Don’t allow the thoughts, feelings or experiences to define you.
 If a memory arises, remember that the memory is not happening to you now and does not define who you are.